 - Define the design details.
 The visual representation of the user’s actions helps understand which elements are successfully implemented.
 For example, if the click appears at a strange place, it means unnecessary design objects are present.

 - Understand the user’s expectations.
 The user’s actions help analyze behavior and understand the goal of visiting the site.
 For instance, when he clicks on a menu or forms, it helps guess if he looks for specific services.

 The first-click test helps consider each possible user’s action and makes it entirely simple and comfortable.

 How Does the First Click Test Work?

 The first-click test includes a straightforward methodology to determine if the customer does simple actions to reach the goal.
-Primarily, the user receives a task and a question (for instance, “where would you tap to look for the necessary service?”).
+Primarily, the user receives a task and a question.
 Then, he gets a screenshot of an interface where he should make an action.
 The location of the click and the time spent on it is recorded with the specific tools.
-Finally, the result’s analysis is provided due to the following aspects:

 First-Click Test with Plerdy

 Plerdy is a company, which helps significant projects reach high-reliability levels.

 It is a specific tool used for primary analysis of the user’s behavior.
 It represents the interaction by gathering clicks on each particular element.
 The clicks’ amount and frequency are represented due to the filters, such as period, device, type of traffic, etc. The Heatmap collects clicks on dynamic elements, provides real-time tracking, and analyzes the sequence of clicks.
 It helps discover why people leave your website, improve the conversion rate, and explore the visitors’ sections.